tamirse/Word-of-the-Day-Discord-Bot/README.md

-# word of the day discord bot
+# Word of the Day discord bot, for the estonian language

+Send a new word in estonian every day

-using discord.js library for handling discord stuff
+using discord.js library for handling discord API